-Without treatment, pneumonia can get worse and lead to further complications, Dr. Jarvis said.
+Without treatment, pneumonia can get worse and lead to further complications, according to Dr. Jarvis.
 For most people, treating pneumonia requires just a visit to the doctor for oral antibiotics, followed by lots of rest and increased fluid intake to prevent dehydration.
 Severe cases may require a hospital stay, which allows the patient to receive antibiotics by IV and have medical professionals monitor breathing if it becomes more labored.

 Don’t smoke.
 Smokers are one group most at risk for pneumonia.
 Cigarette smoke damages the lining of the airways and makes the lungs more prone to infection.
-If you are a smoker — quit, Dr. Jarvis said.
+If you are a smoker — quit, according to Dr. Jarvis.
 It will lessen your risk for developing lung infections as well as improve your overall health.

 “Making sure your child is current on vaccines, including whooping cough, or pertussis, is important.
 And for those over age 65, there is a pneumonia vaccine that your doctor or pharmacist will recommend,” Dr. Jarvis said.

-You should speak with your doctor to determine which vaccine is best for you and when you should be vaccinated, Dr. Jarvis said.
+You should speak with your doctor to determine which vaccine is best for you and when you should be vaccinated, according to Dr. Jarvis.